Skeins on Branes: Introduction

+Using our setup, we will establish a proposal from the string theory literature \cite{GV-geometry, GV-gravity, OV}: the coefficients of the HOMFLYPT invariant are counts of certain holomorphic curves.

-The cotangent bundle $T^{\ast} S^{3}$ and the total space $X$ of the bundle $\mathcal{O}(-1)\oplus\mathcal{O}(-1)\to\C P^{1}$ are respectively a deformation and a resolution of a quadric cone in $\C^{4}$.
-The cone itself then corresponds respectively to $S^{3}$ of radius zero and the area of $\C P^{1}$ equal to zero.
-The space $X$ is called the \emph{resolved conifold}, and the relationship between $T^\ast S^3$ and $X$ the \emph{conifold transition}.
+Let us recall some relevant notions to state this precisely.
+The cotangent bundle $T^{\ast} S^{3}$ and the total space $X$ of the bundle $\mathcal{O}(-1)\oplus\mathcal{O}(-1)\to\C\P^{1}$ are respectively a deformation and a resolution of a quadric cone in $\C^{4}$.
+The cone itself is understood as the limit where respectively the radius of $S^{3}$ or the area of $\C \P^{1}$ tends to zero.
+The space $X$ is called the \emph{resolved conifold}.
+Passing between $T^\ast S^3$ and $X$ is the \emph{conifold transition}.